 Proposition 26 was approved by the electorate at the November 2, 2010 election and amended California Constitution Articles XIIIA and XIIIC.
-The proposition imposes a two-thirds voter approval requirement for the imposition of fees and charges by the State.
-It also imposes a majority voter approval requirement on local governments with respect to fees and charges for general purposes, and a two-thirds voter approval requirement with respect to fees and charges for special purposes.
-Proposition 26, according to its supporters, is intended to prevent the circumvention of tax limitations imposed by the voters in California Constitution Articles XIIIA, XIIIC and XIIID pursuant to Proposition 13, approved in 1978, Proposition 218, approved in 1996, and other measures through the use of non-tax fees and charges.
-Proposition 26 expressly excludes from its scope a charge imposed for a specific government service or product provided directly to the payor that is not provided to those not charged, and which does not exceed the reasonable cost to the State or local government of providing the service or product to the payor.
-The District believes that the initiative is not intended to and would not apply to fees for utility services charged by special districts such as the District.
-The District, however, is unable to predict whether Proposition 26 will be interpreted by the courts to apply to the provision of utility services by local governments such as the District.
+Proposition 26 imposes a majority voter approval requirement on local governments such as the District with respect to certain fees and charges for general purposes, and a two-thirds voter approval requirement with respect to certain fees and charges for special purposes, unless the fees and charges are expressly excluded.
+Proposition 26 was designed to supplement tax limitations imposed by the voters in California Constitution Articles XIIIA, XIIIC and XIIID pursuant to Proposition 13, approved in 1978, Proposition 218, approved in 1996, and other measures.
+Proposition 26 expressly excludes from its scope a charge imposed for a specific government service or product provided directly to the payor that is not provided to those not charged, and which does not exceed the reasonable cost to the local government of providing the service or product.
+Although the District believes that its fees and charges meet the criteria of the exclusion described above, it is possible that Proposition 26 could be interpreted, for example, to further limit fees and charges for utility services and/or to require stricter standards for the allocation of costs among customer classes.
+The District is unable to predict how Proposition 26 will be interpreted by the courts or what its ultimate impact will be.